arks-org/arks.github.io/content/_posts/2023-12-19-wrapping-up-2023-with-1200-ark-organizations.md

 raising ARK awareness and curating requests for new ARK organizations.
 Please let us know via email to info@arks.org.

-With a total of over 1200, we will close with a list of the 93 [ARK organizations] registered since 2023-06-11:
+With a total of over 1200, we close with a list of the 93 [ARK organizations] registered since 2023-06-11:

 - Archives municipales de Noisiel